 “Some slipped off their life preservers and with a cherry ‘so long’ disappeared.”
 The ship slowly sank lower into the water.

+In the water, men attempted to reach a nearby Japanese destroyer.
 Of this Glenn Oliver said, “They weren’t picking up Americans.
 A lot of the prisoners were swimming for the destroyer, but the Japanese were pushing them back into the water.”

 Oliver recalled, “I could see people still on the ship when it went down.
 I could see people against the skyline, just standing there.”

 Three POWs found an abandoned lifeboat and managed to climb in but found it had no oars.
 With the rough seas, they could not maneuver it to help other POWs.
 According to the survivors, the Arisan Maru and sank sometime after dark on Tuesday, October 24, 1944.
 Oliver – who was not in the boat – stated he heard men using what he called “GI whistles” to contact each other.
 “They were blowing these GI whistles in the night.
 This weird moaning sound.
 I can’t describe it.”

+The next morning there were just waves.
+Oliver and three other men were picked up by a Japanese destroyer and taken to Formosa and finally sent to Japan.
+The next day the three men in the boat picked up two more survivors and later made it to China and freedom.
 In the end, only nine men out of the nearly 1775 men who boarded the Arisan Maru in Manila survived the sinking.
 Only eight of the POWs would survive the war.
 T/5 Neil B. McCage was not one of them.